The Mortgage Modification Process

 In the end, the best piece of advice to give people struggling to pay their mortgage is to stay in contact with your lender, either directly or through a HUD-approved housing counseling agency.
 The worst thing that you could possibly do is to do nothing at all.

-For a list of HUD-approved housing counseling agencies, visit www.hud.gov.
+Click here for a list of HUD-approved housing counseling agencies.